kabirvirk51/mars-tank-prototype/README.md

 ## Overview

 The primary aim of this project is to create a fully autonomous Mars Tank Prototype.
-The project combines both hardware and software components to enable autonomous navigation in a Mars-like environment.
+It combines hardware and software components to enable autonomous navigation in a Mars-like environment.
 Key components include:

 - Controlling the Mars Tank using a 2x7A Roboclaw Motor Controller.
 - Establishing a Bluetooth connection to a PS4 controller for remote control.